 Butler County Fairgrounds, Hamilton, OH

 Why go?
-Tons of family entertainment with daily shows, petting zoos, harness racing, and a midway filled with rides and games.
+Tons of family entertainment with daily shows, a petting zoo, harness racing, and a midway filled with rides and games.

 Don’t miss: The demolition derby and the fresh-squeezed lemonade stands.